PlasticDigits/ustr-cmm/PROPOSAL.md

 1. Deploying USTR as a CW20 mintable token
 2. Establishing a secure treasury contract to hold protocol assets
-3. Honoring preregistration deposits (16.7M USTC → 16.7M USTR at 1:1 ratio)
+3. Honoring preregistration deposits (a substantial amount of USTC → USTR at 1:1 ratio)
 4. Implementing a one-way USTC→USTR public swap with a time-decaying exchange rate

 The system is designed with a clear separation of concerns, emphasizing security, transparency, and a path toward decentralized governance.
 Note: Neither USTR nor UST1 is the governance token; governance will be added in a future phase, backed by CL8Y nodes.